athena-xiourouppa/stats-consulting/README.md

 # Kollaboration with Karl

+If opening in RStudio, please open the included project `collaboration-project.Rproj`.

 ## Folder Structure
 * data - modified data files
 * documents - Quarto files and their corresponding pdfs detailing specific processes
 * exports - files (usually in Microsoft Office suite format) sent to Karl
 * figs - produced figures
 * raw-data - data files given by Karl
-* resources -
 * tabs - produced tables

 ## Data (`data`)
 ### Modified gene expression data (`modified-WTF-IISfD-data.xlsx`)
 Karl sent a spreadsheet of lab data measuring relationship between concentration of either a saline (placebo) solution or Activating Factor 42 on gene expression in both Wild-Type and 101-Type cells.
-This is the version imported into R that was cleaned in Excel.
+This is the version imported into R that was cleaned in Excel via the following corrections:

+* Deleted the figures on pages `GL-CsE` and `GL-bNo`
+* Removed the summary statistics on page `GL-CsE`
+* Shifted data cells to top-left corner to avoid blank rows when reading into R
+* Made cell line and treatment type names consistent
+* Removed cell line and treatment type names from spreadsheet and copied separately.

 ### Cleaned gene expression data (`clean-gene-WTF-IISfD-data.csv`)
 Cleaned version of the modified gene expression data, including labels for cell lines.
 This version can be imported into R for plotting and further analysis.
+We obtained this by importing `modified-WTF-IISfD-data.xlsx` into R using `readxl` (see `2023-03-03-data-cleaning.qmd` for more details), and performing the following procedures:

+* Obtained names of Excel sheets to label each of the eight experiment tibbles
+* Imputed a missing value of gene expression (indicated by a -99) in the fUg gene line with the mean gene expression of that experiment

 ### Melted gene expression data (`melted-gene-WTF-IISfD-data.csv`)
 Melted version of the above into a single tibble.